haiwen/seafile-admin-docs/manual/setup/helm_chart_single_node.md

 ### System requirements

-Please refer [here](./system_requirements.md) for system requirements about Seafile service.
+Please refer [here](./system_requirements.md) for the details of system requirements about Seafile service.
 By the way, this will apply to all nodes where Seafile pods may appear in your K8S cluster.
+In general, we recommend that each node should have at least 2G RAM and a 2-core CPU (> 2GHz).

 ## Install Seafile helm chart